ouc-ocean-group/RRNet/readme.md

 # RRNet - Re Regression Net for Object Detection in Drones Image

-*Geo, Yu Zhang, Qingxuan LV, Shuo Wei, andd Xiaorui Wang*
+*Changrui Chen, Yu Zhang, Qingxuan LV, Shuo Wei, andd Xiaorui Wang*

 This repo is created for ICCV Drones Detection 2019.
 We proposed RRNet, which is an anchor-free detector with a re-regression module.

-🎉 We are the **Runner-Up** to the challenge!
+🎉 We are the **Honorable Mention** to the challenge!

 ## Architecture